M0nica/react-ssr-hydration-talk/keeping-ssr-cool-with-react-hydration.md

 ![inline](images/hydration-steps.png)

-^ Write site in React ⚛️ -> Gatsby creates a production build of your site using ReactDOMServer, a React server-side API to generate HTML from React. -> Someone visits your website and the HTML generated from the server is displayed on the page -> ReactDOM.hydrate(), hydrates the HTML page that was rendered from the server with JavaScript -> React reconciler APIs take over
+^ Write site in React ⚛️ -> Gatsby creates a production build of your site using ReactDOMServer, a React server-side API to generate HTML from React. -> Someone visits your website and the HTML generated from the server is displayed on the page -> ReactDOM.hydrate(), hydrates the HTML page that was rendered from the server with JavaScript -> React reconciler APIs take over and the site becomes interactive

 ---
 # Toggling JavaScript

-- GatsbyJS vs. Create React App
+- SSR vs CSR

 ![left](images/gatsby-toggle-javascript.gif)

 ![right](images/create-react-app-toggle-javascript.gif)

-^ Let's take a look at what happens when JavaScript is enabled or disabled in a Create React App or Gatsby App
+^ Let's take a look at what happens when JavaScript is enabled or disabled in a SSR or CSR application.
+I used Gatsby and Create React App as examples

 ---